Yared04/Web-Project-2/README.md

 - funding, where a user can provide funds
     - The funding will be done via bank transfer,
 2.
-  - chat, direct conversation between user giving the funding and the client that requires it
+  - chat or  comment between user giving the funding and the client that requires it
-  - comment on donation pages
+  - ads
+  - search